WaalanXD/API-REST-Automata/README.md

 ## How to Run

 1. Open a terminal in the project root.
-2. Activate the virtual environment on Windows:
+2. Activate on windows the virtual environment:

 	 ```powershell
 	 .venv\Scripts\activate